mistweaverco/juu.nvim/README.md

 ### Notification Configuration

-Juu.nvim includes a notification system that can replace `vim.notify()`.
-By default, it overrides `vim.notify()` to display notifications in a corner window.
+Juu.nvim includes a notification system that replaces `vim.notify()` by default.

+Notifications are displayed in a corner window.
 You can configure it like this:

 ```lua
 require("juu").setup({